infinisil/nixus/notes.md

 - Non-persistent (and persistent?) secret management
 - Health checks
 - Automatically take care of running nixos-generate-config, so it doesn't have to be called manually which could be forgotten

+- Copy the Nix from the target host to localhost and use that to communicate to the daemon, such that there's no version mismatch